Neural Diversity Regularizes Hallucinations in Language Models: ND-LoRA: A Practical Demonstration

 \subsection{Barlow Twins Regularization}

-To encourage neural diversity, we apply Barlow Twins regularization at a pre-specified design layer $\ell^*$.
-Let $z_i^{(\ell^*)} \in \mathbb{R}^{B \times T \times d}$ denote the hidden representations of stream $i$ at the design layer.
+To encourage neural diversity, we apply Barlow Twins regularization across all pairs of streams $i < j$ at a pre-specified design layer $\ell_\star$.

+Let $z_i \in \mathbb{R}^{B \times T \times d}$ denote the hidden representations of stream $i$ at the design layer for a batch of size $B$ and sequence length $T$.
 We first apply batch normalization and mean-centering to obtain whitened features $\tilde{z}_i$.
+We then calculate the cross-correlation matrices $C^{(ij)} \in \mathbb{R}^{d \times d}$ as in \autoref{sec:diversity_bounds} and apply standard Barlow Twins \citep{zbontar2021barlow} for each pair of streams $i < j$: